cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 # Grouping test runs

-Multiple {% url "`cypress run`" command-line#cypress-run %} calls can be labeled and associated to a **single** test run by passing in the {% url "`--group <name>` flag" command-line#cypress-run-group-lt-name-gt %}, where `name` is an arbitrary reference label.
-The group name must also be unique within the associated test run.
+Multiple {% url "`cypress run`" command-line#cypress-run %} calls can be labeled and associated to a **single** run by passing in the {% url "`--group <name>` flag" command-line#cypress-run-group-lt-name-gt %}, where `name` is an arbitrary reference label.
+The group name must be unique within the associated test run.

 {% note info %}
 For multiple runs to be grouped into a single run, it is required for CI machines to share a common CI build ID environment variable.
 Typically these CI machines will run in parallel or within the same build workflow or pipeline, but **it is not required to use Cypress parallelization to group runs**.
 Grouping of runs can be utilized independently of Cypress parallelization.